asrayg/CyDine/Experiments/apallem/demo2/tutorials-springboot_unit2_1_onetoone/springboot_example/README.md

 4. DELETE a record -
  DELETE request:
     1. /laptops/{id} - Delete the entry with id in te url
-    2. /users/{id} - delete a user with the id provided in the url
+    2. /Persons/{id} - delete a Person with the id provided in the url

 5. LIST all -
 GET request
     1. /laptops - Get/List all the laptops stored in the db
-    2. /users - Get/List all the users along with their associated laptops
+    2. /Persons - Get/List all the Persons along with their associated laptops

 6. Other end points:
 GET request:  /oops   --- this shows you what happens when your code throws an exception.